MrA5ij/mehaal/docs/CONFIGURATION_COMPLETE.md

 │
 ├── .env                      # ✅ Frontend environment (NEW)
 ├── .env.example              # ✅ Template (NEW)
-├── docker-compose.yml        # ✅ Updated with phpMyAdmin
+├── docker-compose.yml        # ✅ Updated with pgAdmin
 ├── start.ps1                 # ✅ Windows startup (NEW)
 ├── start.sh                  # ✅ Linux/Mac startup (NEW)
 ├── start-dev.ps1             # ✅ Dev mode startup (NEW)